Fytex/H43-Serpent/README.md

 ## How to uninstall from Target's Computer

-Firstly the program installs a program called Python if it doesn't exist (by uninstalling this it automatically stops this bot forever)
+Initially the script installs Python which must exist for this to work.
+If you uninstall Python, this scropt automatically stops working.

 However if you want to remove the starting file in case you want to keep Python or for a better clean-up do:
  1. Open CMD and execute: `taskkill /IM pythonw.exe /F`